MohamedAlaa-9/real-time-object-detection/README.md

 2. Transfer Learning: Leveraging pre-trained models (e.g., COCO) for fast adaptation and better performance.
 3. Environmental Adaptation: Developing a robust system capable of performing well across different driving environments (urban, highways, night, and adverse weather).
 4. Continuous Monitoring: Using MLOps tools to track model performance, detect drifts, and retrain the system as new data becomes available.
-5. Safety and Reliability: Ensuring the system operates in a fail-safe manner with robust object detection to ensure the safety of passengers and pedestrians.
+5. Safety and Reliability: Ensuring the system operates reliably with robust object detection crucial for passenger and pedestrian safety.

+## Prerequisites

+Before running the project, ensure you have the following installed:

+1.  **Python:** Version 3.8 or higher recommended.
+2.  **NVIDIA GPU:** Required for accelerated training and TensorRT inference.
+3.  **NVIDIA Drivers:** Install the appropriate drivers for your GPU.
+4.  **CUDA Toolkit:** Install a version compatible with your drivers and the required libraries (PyTorch, TensorRT).
+5.  **cuDNN:** Install the cuDNN library compatible with your CUDA version.
+6.  **TensorRT:** Download and install NVIDIA TensorRT.
+Ensure the Python bindings (`python3-libnvinfer`) are installed correctly for your environment.
+This is often done via Debian packages or Tar archives provided by NVIDIA, not pip.
+7.  **PyCUDA:** Install PyCUDA.
+This usually requires compilation and needs to match your CUDA toolkit version.
+Often installed via `pip install pycuda`, but might require environment variables (`CUDA_ROOT`) to be set.

+**Note:** TensorRT and PyCUDA installation can be complex and system-dependent.
+Refer to the official NVIDIA documentation for detailed instructions specific to your OS and CUDA version.
+These packages are **not** installed by the `requirements.txt` file.

 ## Project Running Instructions

-1. Install the required dependencies: `pip install -r requirements.txt`
-2. Download and preprocess the KITTI dataset: `python datasets/preprocess_datasets.py`
-3. Train the YOLOv11 model: `python ml-models/train_yolo.py`
-4. Export the model to ONNX format: `python ml-models/export_model.py`
-5. Optimize the ONNX model for TensorRT: `python ml-models/optimize_tensorrt.py`
-6. Run the GUI: `python gui/app.py`

-## Running the Project: A Step-by-Step Guide

-The following instructions provide a detailed guide on how to run the project:

-1.  **Install the required dependencies:** `pip install -r requirements.txt`

-    *   This command uses `pip`, the Python package installer, to install all the libraries and dependencies listed in the `requirements.txt` file.
-This file contains a list of all the necessary Python packages required to run the project, such as `ultralytics`, `torch`, `opencv-python`, etc.
-    *   **Step-by-step explanation:**
-        *   Open a terminal or command prompt.
-        *   Navigate to the project's root directory (where the `requirements.txt` file is located) using the `cd` command.
-        *   Run the command `pip install -r requirements.txt`.
-        *   Wait for the installation to complete. `pip` will download and install all the required packages.
-2.  **Download and preprocess the KITTI dataset:** `python datasets/preprocess_datasets.py`

-    *   This command executes the `preprocess_datasets.py` script located in the `datasets` directory.
-This script downloads the KITTI dataset (if it's not already downloaded) and preprocesses it into a format suitable for training the YOLO model.
-    *   **Step-by-step explanation:**
-        *   Ensure that you have enough disk space to download and store the KITTI dataset (approximately 12 GB for the images and additional space for the labels and calibration files).
-        *   Open a terminal or command prompt.
-        *   Navigate to the project's root directory.
-        *   Run the command `python datasets/preprocess_datasets.py`.
-        *   Wait for the script to complete.
-It will download the dataset (if necessary), extract the relevant files, and preprocess them.
-3.  **Train the YOLOv11 model:** `python ml-models/train_yolo.py`

-    *   This command executes the `train_yolo.py` script located in the `ml-models` directory.
-This script trains the YOLOv11 model using the preprocessed KITTI dataset.
-    *   **Step-by-step explanation:**
-        *   Ensure that you have a compatible GPU and the necessary drivers installed if you want to train the model on a GPU.
-Otherwise, the training will be performed on the CPU, which can be significantly slower.
-        *   Open a terminal or command prompt.
-        *   Navigate to the project's root directory.
-        *   Run the command `python ml-models/train_yolo.py`.
-        *   Wait for the training to complete.
-The training time can vary depending on the hardware and the training parameters.
-4.  **Export the model to ONNX format:** `python ml-models/export_model.py`

-    *   This command executes the `export_model.py` script located in the `ml-models` directory.
-This script exports the trained YOLOv11 model to the ONNX (Open Neural Network Exchange) format, which is a standard format for representing machine learning models.
-    *   **Step-by-step explanation:**
-        *   Open a terminal or command prompt.
-        *   Navigate to the project's root directory.
-        *   Run the command `python ml-models/export_model.py`.
-        *   Wait for the script to complete.
-5.  **Optimize the ONNX model for TensorRT:** `python ml-models/optimize_tensorrt.py`

-    *   This command executes the `optimize_tensorrt.py` script located in the `ml-models` directory.
-This script optimizes the ONNX model for TensorRT, which is a high-performance inference engine developed by NVIDIA.
-    *   **Step-by-step explanation:**
-        *   Ensure that you have TensorRT installed and configured correctly.
-This requires NVIDIA GPU drivers and the CUDA Toolkit.
-        *   Open a terminal or command prompt.
-        *   Navigate to the project's root directory.
-        *   Run the command `python ml-models/optimize_tensorrt.py`.
-        *   Wait for the script to complete.
-6.  **Run the GUI:** `python gui/app.py`

-    *   This command executes the `app.py` script located in the `gui` directory.
-This script starts the GUI, which allows you to test the real-time object detection model using a video stream.
-    *   **Step-by-step explanation:**
-        *   Open a terminal or command prompt.
-        *   Navigate to the project's root directory.
-        *   Run the command `python gui/app.py`.
-        *   The GUI should appear, and you can start testing the model.
+Follow these steps to set up and run the ML pipeline:

+1.  **Install Python Dependencies:**
+    ```bash
+    pip install -r requirements.txt
+    ```
+    This installs the core Python packages listed in `requirements.txt`.
+Remember to install the prerequisites (CUDA, TensorRT, PyCUDA) separately as described above.
+2.  **Download and Preprocess Dataset:**
+    ```bash
+    python datasets/preprocess_datasets.py
+    ```
+    This script downloads the KITTI dataset (if not present) and converts it into the YOLO format under `datasets/processed/`.
+It also creates `datasets/processed/data.yaml`.
+3.  **Train the Model:**
+    ```bash
+    python ml-models/train_yolo.py
+    ```
+    This trains the YOLOv11 model using the processed dataset.
+Training logs and checkpoints are saved under `runs/train/`.
+MLflow is used for experiment tracking if available.
+The best model checkpoint (`best.pt`) will be saved in the experiment directory (e.g., `runs/train/yolov11_kitti_exp/weights/best.pt`).
+4.  **Export Trained Model to ONNX:**
+    ```bash
+    python ml-models/export_model.py
+    ```
+    This script loads the `best.pt` checkpoint from the training run and exports it to `ml-models/best.onnx`.
+It enables dynamic axes for flexibility.
+5.  **Optimize ONNX Model with TensorRT:**
+    ```bash
+    python ml-models/optimize_tensorrt.py
+    ```
+    This takes the `best.onnx` model and builds an optimized TensorRT engine (`ml-models/best.trt`).
+This step requires TensorRT to be correctly installed (see Prerequisites).
+The engine is built with FP16 precision if supported by the GPU.
+6.  **Run Real-Time Inference GUI:**
+    ```bash
+    python gui/app.py
+    ```
+    This starts the GUI application, which uses the optimized TensorRT engine (`best.trt`) via `ml-models/inference.py` to perform real-time object detection on a video file or camera stream.

+## Detailed Step-by-Step Guide (Removed)

+*The previous detailed step-by-step guide has been integrated into the concise "Project Running Instructions" above.*

 ## Deployment